Coronavirus and older people

 Keeping physically active

-Keeping physically active is important for our physical and mental health and wellbeing, as well as for our boosting immunity.
-For older people it especially helps with balance, co-ordination, maintaining muscle and bone strength and the flexibility of joints - which means you are less likely to have a fall.
+Keeping physically active is important for our physical and mental health and wellbeing, as well as for boosting our immunity.
+For older people especially it helps with balance, co-ordination, maintaining muscle and bone strength and the flexibility of joints - which means you are less likely to have a fall.

 There are a number of resources detailed in the TV schedule as well as online.
 Some local services, including our Wellbeing service, provide online video classes to enable you to carry on with, or join a new activity.
 Check your usual provider for details.